 The patio area at the Hideaway is just something else

 For those of you that visit during the warmer months, or for those not bothered by the cold, the patio area at the Hideway is the business.

 It’s from here that you’ll be treated to views out towards the mighty Glenveagh.
 A fine spot to welcome the morning with a coffee or to whittle away an evening with a beer.

 How much a night will set you back

-- If you use the link above we’ll make a tiny commission that goes towards the running of this website and you won’t pay anything extra (cheers if you do – it’s appreciated!)
+- Note: If you book a stay using the link above we’ll make a tiny commission that goes towards the running of this website and you won’t pay anything extra (cheers if you do – it’s appreciated!)

 - Note: Prices are accurate at the time of writing.
 Visit the link below for up-to-date prices and availability

 Discover more incredible places to stay in Donegal